lohi0399/Bunq-Hackathon-Boys/README.md

 ## AI Models Used

-### Receipt AI — `claude-opus-4-5`
+### Receipt AI  `claude-opus-4-5`
 Used for thorough receipt parsing.
 The prompt asks Claude to return structured JSON with merchant, amount, currency, date, category, and an array of line items.
-We use opus here because receipt text can be blurry, rotated, or in any language — it needs the best model.
+We use opus here because receipt text can be blurry, rotated, or in any language.

 **Prompt strategy:** We provide the full category list and emoji map so Claude outputs a valid category enum every time.
 Line items are parsed as `[{name, price}]` and stored as JSON in SQLite.

-### Lenz AI — `claude-haiku-4-5`
+### Lenz AI `claude-haiku-4-5`
 Used for real-time camera scanning.
 Haiku is ~3× faster and much cheaper than Opus, making it suitable for a motion-triggered scan loop.
 The prompt is carefully engineered to:
 - Reject non-product images (people, animals) with a specific fallback JSON
 - Extract or estimate price in EUR